On Krull-Gabriel dimension and Galois coverings: Introduction and main results

 \section{Introduction and main results}

 Assume that $K$ is an algebraically closed field and $A$ a finite dimensional associative basic $K$-algebra with a unit.
 We denote by $\mod(K)$ the category of all finite dimensional $K$-vector spaces and by $\mod(A)$ the category of all finitely generated right $A$-modules.
 Let $\CF(A)$ be the category of all finitely presented contravariant $K$-linear functors from $\mod(A)$ to $\mod(K)$.
 It is a hard problem to describe the category $\CF(A)$ even if the category $\mod(A)$ is well understood.
-A natural approach to study the structure of $\CF(A)$ is via the associated \textit{Krull-Gabriel filtration} of $\CF(A)$ by Serre subcategories where $\CF(A)_{n}$ is the Serre subcategory of $\CF(A)$ formed by all functors having finite length in the quotient category $\CF(A)\slash\CF(A)_{n-1}$, for any $n\in\NN$, see \cite{Po}.
-Following \cite{Ge1}, \cite{Ge2}, the \textit{Krull-Gabriel dimension} $\KG(A)$ of $A$ is the smallest natural number $n$ such that $\CF(A)_{n}=\CF(A)$, if such a number exists, and $\KG(A)=\infty$ if it is not the case.
+A natural approach to study the structure of $\CF(A)$ is via the associated \textit{Krull-Gabriel filtration} \cite{Po} of $\CF(A)$ by Serre subcategories, defined recursively as follows: \begin{enumerate}[\rm(1)] \item $\CF(A)_{-1}=0$, \item $\CF(A)_{\alpha+1}$ is the Serre subcategory of $\CF(A)$ formed by all functors having finite length in the quotient category $\CF(A)\slash\CF(A)_{\alpha}$, for any ordinal number $\alpha$, \item $\CF(A)_{\beta}=\bigcup_{\alpha<\beta}\CF(A)_{\alpha}$, for any limit ordinal $\beta$. \end{enumerate} Following \cite{Ge1}, \cite{Ge2}, the \textit{Krull-Gabriel dimension} $\KG(A)$ of $A$ is the smallest ordinal number $\alpha$ such that $\CF(A)_{\alpha}=\CF(A)$, if such a number exists, and $\KG(A)=\infty$ if it is not the case.
+If $\KG(A)=n$ for some natural number $n$, then the Krull-Gabriel dimension of $A$ is \textit{finite}.
+If $\KG(A)=\infty$, then the Krull-Gabriel dimension of $A$ is \textit{undefined}.

 The interest in the Krull-Gabriel dimension $\KG(A)$ of an algebra $A$ has at least three motivations.
 The general one is that the Krull-Gabriel filtration of the category $\CF(A)$ leads to a hierarchy of exact sequences in $\mod(A)$ where the almost split sequences form the lowest level, see \cite{Ge1}.
 The second one is that there exists a strong relation between $\KG(A)$ and the transfinite powers $\rad_{A}^{\alpha}$ of the radical $\rad_{A}$ of $\mod(A)$, see \cite{Kr} and \cite{Sch1,Sch2,Sch3}.
-For example, H. Krause proves in \cite[Corollary 8.14]{Kr} that if $\KG(A)=n<\infty$, then $\rad_{A}^{\omega(n+1)}=0$ where $\omega$ is the first infinite cardinal.
+For example, H. Krause proves in \cite[Corollary 8.14]{Kr} that if $\KG(A)=n\in\NN$, then $\rad_{A}^{\omega(n+1)}=0$ where $\omega$ is the first infinite cardinal.
 Moreover, J. Schr\"oer conjectures in \cite{Sch3} that $\KG(A)=n\geq 2$ if and only if $\rad_{A}^{\omega(n-1)}\neq 0$ and $\rad_{A}^{\omega n}=0$.
 This conjecture is confirmed for several important classes of algebras, see for example Section 1 in \cite{Sk5} for the list.

 The third motivation to study the Krull-Gabriel dimension of an algebra is the following conjecture due to M. Prest, see \cite{Pr}, \cite{Pr2}.

 \begin{con} A finite dimensional algebra $A$ is of domestic representation type if and only if the Krull-Gabriel dimension $\KG(A)$ of $A$ is finite. \end{con}